ksatirli/terraform-github-repository/README.md

 | http_clone_url | URL to clone the repository via HTTPs |
 | ssh_clone_url | URL to the repository to clone via SSH |
 | svn_url | URL to check out the repository via GitHub's Subversion protocol emulation |

+## Notes

+### For `github_repository` resources

+- Resources that are created with the `template` option enabled will be re-created (that is: _destroyed_, then created again) when the `template` stub is removed.

+- Resources that are archived using the `archive` option cannot be unarchived, as the GitHub API does not currently support this.

 ## Author Information